joshsxlud/salud_josh_assignment_1/README.md

   (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
         modified:   README.md

+# Purpose of the following Commands:
+- `mkdir`: creates a new directory
+- `cd`:changes the working directory
+- `code`: launches Visual Studio Code
+- `ls`: displays the files within the current working directory